Age disparity in sexual relationships: "Half-your-age-plus-seven" rule

-One rule of thumb to determine whether an age difference is socially acceptable holds that a person should never date someone whose age is less than half their own plus seven years.
+The "half-your-age-plus-seven" is a rule of thumb that holds that a person should never date someone whose age is less than half their own, plus seven years.
 According to this rule, a 28-year-old would date no one younger than 21 (half of 28, plus 7) and a 50-year-old would date no one younger than 32 (half of 50, plus 7).
+The rule was also cited in the webcomic XKCD, describing it as the "Standard Creepiness Rule."
 Although the provenance of the rule is unclear, it is sometimes said to have originated in France.
 The rule appears in John Fox Jr.'s 1903 novel The Little Shepherd of Kingdom Come, in American newspapers in 1931 attributed to Maurice Chevalier, and in The Autobiography of Malcolm X, attributed to Elijah Muhammad.

 In many early sources, the rule was primarily presented as a formula to calculate the ideal age of a female partner at the beginning of a heterosexual relationship.
 Frederick Locker-Lampson's Patchwork from 1879 states the opinion "A wife should be half the age of her husband with seven years added."
 Max O'Rell's Her Royal Highness Woman from 1901 gives the rule in the format "A man should marry a woman half his age, plus seven."
-A similar interpretation is also present in the 1951 play The Moon Is Blue by F. Hugh Herbert: "Haven't you ever heard that the girl is supposed to be half the man's age, plus seven?"
+A similar interpretation is also present in the 1951 play The Moon Is Blue by F. Hugh Herbert: "Haven't you ever heard that the girl is supposed to be half the man's age, plus seven?", and also shown in the 1953 film adaptation.
 Despite this, there are contemporary sources indicating that a woman falling below this target age was still considered inappropriate, or otherwise a hindrance to the relationship.
 For example, in John Fox Jr.'s aforementioned 1903 novel The Little Shepherd of Kingdom Come, the rule is cited immediately before a woman is described as being "too young [for her potential partner], and she can wait."

-A 2000 study found that the rule was fairly accurate at describing the minimum age of a woman that a man would marry or date.
+A 2001 study found that the rule was fairly accurate at describing the minimum age of a woman that a man would marry or date.
 However, the rule was not found to be descriptive of the minimum age of a man that a woman would marry or date, nor (by reversing the formula) of the maximum age that either sex would marry or date.

-Under this rule, a 14-year-old can only date a 14-year-old and a person younger than that cannot date.
-More generally, the younger individual should be at least 14 years older than the difference between the two ages and the older individual should be at least 14 years older than twice their age difference.
-For example, a couple with a 10.5-year age gap must be aged at least 24.5 and 35, respectively, for the rule to be met.
-Emmanuel Macron was 29.8 years old on his wedding day with Brigitte Auzière, but by this calculation they should have waited until he was 38.7 years old because their age difference is 24.7 years.
+Some applied this rule to dating among same-sex couples, including between lesbian and gay individuals.

+Mathematically equivalent, a person should never date someone whose age is more than twice their own, minus fourteen years.
+Also equivalently, two individuals should not date if either of them is younger than their age difference plus 14 years.
+According to this rule, individuals with an age difference of 10.5 years would not date each other if either of them is younger than 24.5 years old.